johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 Effective caching is crucial for building performant applications that minimize network requests while keeping data fresh.
 Nuxt API Party provides two complementary caching mechanisms: **in-memory caching** for rapid data access and **browser HTTP caching** for persistent storage across sessions.

-Understanding these caching strategies helps you optimize your application's performance while ensuring users see up-to-date information when needed.
+Understanding these caching strategies helps you optimize application performance while ensuring users see up-to-date information when needed.

 ## In-Memory Caching

-In-Memory caching is the default caching behavior for data composables.
-It uses a custom caching mechanism that stores the response in memory and updates it with the latest response from the server.
+In-memory caching is the default caching behavior for data composables.
+It uses a custom caching mechanism that stores responses in memory and updates them with the latest response from the server.

 Benefits of in-memory caching over browser caching include:

 - Support for caching non-GET requests.
 - Does not require the server to respond with `Cache-Control`, `ETag`, or `Last-Modified` headers.

-Downsides of legacy caching include:
+Downsides of in-memory caching include:

 - Cache does not persist across page reloads.
 - Cache is not shared across tabs or windows.